sboesebeck/morphium/docs/messaging.md

 - Non‑exclusive messages are broadcast to all listeners of a topic
 - For delayed/scheduled handling, add your own not‑before timestamp field and have the listener re‑queue or skip until due; `Msg.timestamp` is used for ordering, not scheduling
 - For retries and DLQ, implement logic in listeners (inspect payload, track retry count, re‑queue or redirect to a DLQ topic)
-- For distributed cache synchronization, see Caching Examples and Cache Patterns; Morphium provides `MessagingCacheSynchronizer`
+- For distributed cache synchronization, see [Caching Examples](./howtos/caching-examples.md) and [Cache Patterns](./howtos/cache-patterns.md); Morphium provides `MessagingCacheSynchronizer`.